ant6n/trapflag-trace-vs-ptrace-learn/README.md

 * `101,172x` slower with ptrace
 * `  6,244x` slower with trapflag and x86

-This implies using the trapflag+signal handlers is 16x faster than using ptrace.
+This implies using the trapflag+signal handlers is about `16x` faster than using ptrace.